Collection of ancient and modern Roman Symbols

 Roman Symbols

-manoficoThe Mano Fico – The mano fico, also called Figa, is an Italian amulet of ancient origin.
+manoficoThe Mano Fico The mano fico, also called Figa, is an Italian amulet of ancient origin.
 Examples have been found from the Roman era, and it was also used by the Etruscans.
-Mano means “hand,” and fico or Figa means “fig,” with the idiomatic slang connotation of a woman’s genitals.
+Mano means “hand” and fico or Figa means “fig,” with the idiomatic slang connotation of a woman’s genitals.
 (An English slang equivalent might as well be “vagina hand.”)
-It represents a hand gesture in which the thumb is thrust between the curled index and middle fingers in an obvious imitation of heterosexual intercourse.
+It represents a hand gesture in which the thumb is thrust between the curled index and middle fingers in obvious imitation of heterosexual intercourse.

 asclepiuswandThe Asclepius wand or Asclepius rod is an ancient Greek symbol associated with astrology and with healing the sick through medicine.
-The rod of Asclepius symbolizes the healing arts by combining the serpent, which is shedding its skin as a symbol of rebirth and fertility, with the staff, a symbol of authority befitting the god of Medicine.
+The rod of Asclepius symbolizes the healing arts by combining the serpent, which is shedding its skin is a symbol of rebirth and fertility, with the staff, a symbol of authority befitting the god of Medicine.
 The snake wrapped around the staff is widely claimed to be a species of rat snake, Elaphe longissima, also known as the Aesculapian or Asclepian snake.
 It is native to southeastern Europe, Asia Minor, and some central European spa regions, apparently brought there by Romans for their healing properties.

 delphi omphalosThe Omphalos – An omphalos is an ancient religious stone artifact or Baetylus.
 In Greek, the word omphalos means “navel” (compare the name of Queen Omphale).
 According to the ancient Greeks, Zeus sent out two eagles to fly across the world to meet at its center, the “navel” of the world.
 Omphalos stones used to denote this point were erected in several areas surrounding the Mediterranean Sea; the most famous of those was at the oracle in Delphi.